josbeir/cakephp-docs-md/docs/4/en/orm/query-builder.md

 The builder can help you retrieve data from multiple tables at the same time with the minimum amount of queries possible.
-To be able to fetch associated data, you first need to setup associations between the tables as described in the [/orm/associations](orm/associations.md) section.
+To be able to fetch associated data, you first need to setup associations between the tables as described in the [Associations - Linking Tables Together](../orm/associations.md) section.
 This technique of combining queries to fetch associated data from other tables is called **eager loading**.

 Eager loading helps avoid many of the potential performance problems